How to Establish an Internal Controls Framework for Accounts Payable

 Accounts Payable has a critical role in the internal controls of a business as the custodian of funds leaving the finance organization.
 Much like trying to get water back into a leaky pipe, once payments are sent to suppliers, any opportunity for retrieving funds becoming increasingly complex, if not impossible.
 Yet data entry errors and payment fraud do happen.
-An internal controls framework – including approval workflows, signatory rights, and payment processes – provides the basis for minimizing risk and error in AP and ensuring financial compliance before payment.
+An internal accounts payable controls framework and AP automation – including approval workflows, signatory rights, and payment processes – provides the basis for minimizing risk and error in AP controls and ensuring financial compliance before payment.

 Determining Roles and Responsibilities

 From the CFO to Controller to AP staff, there are considerations for each to ensure a strong internal accounts payable control framework.
 Senior staff set the tone for the organization as well as ensure a Segregation of Duties (SoD).
 SoD enables points between entities to “check each other’s work,” as it were.
 That way, no one individual becomes the source for releasing funds.
 It also double-checks for potential errors.
 The most effective way to establish SoD is to enable approval workflows such that any supplier-based transactions are verified by multiple entities.
 Automating such approvals streamlines the effort – not to mention maintains a digital audit trail should further investigation be required.

 Exercising a Well-Defined Supplier Onboarding Program